 We are still taking Ugandan adoption cases for American families that fall into the following categories:

 - Kinship adoptions: extended family of the prospective Ugandan-American adoptive parents

 - American families that are currently living in Uganda and having designated child and placement approved by the Ugandan Probationary District

 - American families that have been identified as child approved by the Ugandan Probationary District and will be able to fulfill the Ugandan residency requirements.

 - American adoptive parents returning for the adoption of a sibling(s) to their adopted Ugandan child

 About the Children

 A combination of poverty and personal hardship stories underlies the international adoption of Ugandan children.
 It is frequently the case that orphanage children have lost parents due to maternal mortality and AIDS.
 Children reside in private orphanages established by individuals that often possess a strong moral compass and religious calling to make a difference in their communities.
 There is no governmental assistance to these homes, many of which struggle to find the resources to provide for the children in their care.

 Children Available for Adoption:

 Age range of 6 months to 14 years.
-Children of a young age are available for adoption from Uganda, as are sibling pairs.
+Children of a young age are available for adoption from Uganda.
 Biologically unrelated children can also be adopted simultaneously.